Carson Kelly Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres' 3.86 team ERA ranks sixth across all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.87).

-- The Padres surrender the eighth-fewest home runs in baseball (127 total, 1.1 per game).
+- Padres pitchers combine to surrender the ninth-fewest home runs in baseball (129 total, 1.1 per game).

-- His most recent time out came on Sunday against the Los Angeles Dodgers, when the left-hander tossed five innings, surrendering three earned runs while allowing four hits.
+- In his most recent appearance on Sunday, the left-hander went three innings against the Los Angeles Dodgers, giving up six earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.